renaudwangler/AZ-300-MicrosoftAzureArchitectTechnologies/Instructions/AZ-300T04_Lab_Mod01_Implementing Azure Logic Apps.md

     - Connection Name: **egc30007**

-    - Client ID: the **ApplicationId** property you identified in the previous exercise
+    - Client ID: **b593223d-d071-49c1-84ab-f4e0bb0595bc**

     - Client Secret: **Pa55w.rd1234**

     - Tenant: the **TenantId** property you identified in the previous exercise

+    >**Note:** The values Connection Name, Client ID and Client Secret above refer to a Service Principal that was created for you in the subscription.

 1. In the **When a resource event occurs** tile, specify the following values: